 My inspiration for this Heirloom Tomato Salad came from one of Tyler Florence’s cookbooks.
 There’s so many reasons he’s one of my favorite chefs.
 First off he’s local, from here in the Bay.
 Points for that.
 He’s also the owner of one of mine and Brad’s favorite restaurants, Wayfare Tavern.
 AND he recently posted a picture on Instragram of him at the Jay-Z & Beyonce concert.
 Swoon!
 Oh yeah, and he has great food!

-in the book was called a Tomato Chow Chow.
+The original recipe in the book was called a Tomato Chow Chow.
 The hell if I know what a Chow Chow is, but the ingredients sounded awesome.
 However, being the impatient spaz that I am I didn’t read the recipe through when I first spotted it.
 Once I was ready to make it, I realized it was a warm salad.
 Doh!
 It was 100* out that day and I certainly wasn’t going to make a warm tomato salad using the beautiful heirlooms I had picked up at the farmer’s market that morning.
 So using the same ingredients, I created a quick vinaigrette dressing and added a few of my own touches to create a cold version of his Chowchoualoopawhatever..

 Now that the end of summer is quickly approaching, farmer’s markets, gardens and stores are going to be overflowing with fresh, SEASONAL tomatoes.
 This is the perfect dish to make that still lets the flavor of them shine through but giving them a little kick.